Children and Sleep: A Comprehensive Guide To Healthy Development

 Feed Baby a Bottle to Help Them Sleep

-Feed or nurse the baby and then put them to sleep.
-Feeding your baby a bottle to put them to sleep can result in their becoming dependent on you to sleep.
+Feed or nurse the baby and then start the bedtime routine to put them to sleep.
+Feeding your baby a bottle to make them fall asleep can result in their becoming dependent on feeding to sleep.
 In other words, they won’t learn how to self-soothe and you might struggle with a child who can’t sleep on their own (leading to some sleep deprivation of your own).

 Keep a TV in Their Room